MicrosoftDocs/PowerShell-Docs/dsc/lnxBuiltInResources.md

 # Built-In Desired State Configuration Resources for Linux

 Resources are building blocks that you can use to write a PowerShell Desired State Configuration (DSC) script.
-DSC for Linux comes with a set of built-in functionality for configuring resources such as files and folders, packages, environment variables, and services and processes.
+DSC for Linux comes with a set of built-in functionality for configuring resources such as files and folders, packages, environment variables, and services and processes...

 ## Built-in resources